nagytimi85/zettelkasten/content/zettels/4a1a-i-call-harari-s-two-gods-the-god-of-the-campfire-and-the-god-of-the-burning-pyre.md

 # Related

 - I wrote about Harari's two gods on my KNT blog (in Hungarian): https://kocsisnagytimea.wordpress.com/2023/09/18/tabortuz-maglya-istene/
+- For a detailed comparison of the two gods, see: [[4a1a1-what-i-call-the-two-gods-of-harari-are-contrary-god-images]]
 - Harari juxtaposes spirituality and organised faith (I think in Sapiens) in a similar way.
 - Just as it's up to us on what we place the label God, it's up to us also what label we place on our spiritual experiences: [[4a-it-s-up-to-us-how-we-call-the-whispering-voice-in-our-ears-god-satan-madonna-the-universe-or-anything-else]]
 - It's insightful how Mayim Bialik, a scientist and observant Jew at the same time, interprets God.
 I touched upon it on my KNT blog (in Hungarian): https://kocsisnagytimea.wordpress.com/2023/09/11/muveszet-terapia/